 3. Yoast SEO

-Yoast SEO is one of the advanced and power packed SEO plugin for your WordPress site.
-Though the recent updates after version 3 of the plugin was causing lot of concerns for the users we still believe this will be resolved by the developers.
-Yoast SEO helps to add XML Sitemap, verify site with Google / Bing and offers page level SEO analysis to improve the friendliness of your site towards search engines.
+Yoast SEO is one of the advanced and power packed SEO plugins for your WordPress site.
+Though they have the buggy update history, this is the must use plugin for any WordPress beginner.
+Yoast SEO helps to add XML Sitemap, verify your site with Google / Bing and offers page level SEO analysis to improve the friendliness of your site towards search engines.
+You can also use FAQ, How-to schema blocks to improve the click through rate in search results.

 4. Contact Form 7